 For The Food

 You are spoilt for choice when it comes to dining in Britomart.
 Ortolana, meaning market gardener, is an elegant European style bistro with indoor and outdoor seating.
 I brunched here on a plate of smashed avocado with feta, pea and chilli that was seasoned to perfection.
-You can also feast on artisan baked goods at contemporary French cafe L’Assiette or at The Store, which has an in-house bakery.
+You can also feast on artisan baked goods at contemporary French cafe L’Assiette and The Store, which has an in-house bakery.

 For All The Coffee